genxbe/k3-fragments/README.md

 A perfect solution for translation of static labels etc...
 But can also be used to make other 'static' content manageable via the CMS.

+Since V2 you can also use resource files for developer only fragments.
+From now on we will speak of:

+* Panel fragments: Fragments that can be translated via the panel

+* Resource fragments: Fragments that can be translated via resource files

 ## Todo V2

 - [ ] Publish resources command
 - [ ] Use Kirby's array toolkit for the resources

-## Syntax
+## Syntax panel fragments

 `__(string $fragment, array $placeholders = [])`

-* $fragment : Can be any string or label, you can either choose to use 'Firstname' or rather work with 'label.firstname'.
+* `$fragment` : Can be any string or label, you can either choose to use 'Firstname' or rather work with 'label.firstname'.
 Whichever you prefer.

+* `$placeholders` : Kirby style placeholders (See [Str::template()](https://getkirby.com/docs/reference/objects/toolkit/str/template) for more information)

+## Syntax resource fragments

+`_r(string $resource, array $placeholders = [])`

+* `$resource` : Can be any string or label, you can either choose to use 'Firstname' or rather work with 'label.firstname'.
+Whichever you prefer.

-* $placeholders : Kirby style placeholders (See [Str::template()](https://getkirby.com/docs/reference/objects/toolkit/str/template) for more information)
+* `$placeholders` : Kirby style placeholders (See [Str::template()](https://getkirby.com/docs/reference/objects/toolkit/str/template) for more information)

-### Usage
+### Usage panel fragments

 * Add Fragment blueprint to site and/or page to blueprint